 - Loosening of teeth of any unusual change in their appearance

 - Gums that appear to separate from the teeth (receding gums)

 Gingivitis is the least invasive form of periodontal disease, featuring a few symptoms such as the reddening and swelling of gums, and easy bleeding along the gum line.

 If you or someone you know is in need of periodontal dental service, call our office immediately!

 Did you know…

-According to the American Academic of Periodontology systemic conditions such smoking or diabetic can contribute to the periodontal disease and vice versa periodontal disease has been linked to heart disease, respiratory disease, cancer, low birth weight, osteoporosis, and multiple other systemic condition.
-During your initial or periodic visits, Dr Ostrovsky and her hygiene team will evaluate the health of your gums and discuss appropriate treatment for you.
+…that according to the American Academy of Periodontology, systematic conditions such as smoking or diabetes can contribute to periodontal disease, and periodontal disease has been linked to an increased risk of heart disease, respiratory disease, cancer, low birth weight, osteoporosis, and many other systematic conditions.
+During your initial and periodic visits, Dr. Ostrovsky and her hygiene team will evaluate the health of your gums and discuss the appropriate treatment with you.

-The most serious form of a periodontal disease; causes loss of supportive structure and eventually loss of teeth.
-Both Gingivitis and periodontitis are bacterial diseases that are treated using specialized instruments by removal of hardened plaque and tartar from the areas below the gum line.
-Along with utilization of antibiotics, antimicrobial rinse or laser, we are able to stop the progression of the disease.
-If more extensive treatment is appropriate, Dr Ostrovsky will discuss surgical options.
+Periodontitis is the most severe form of periodontal disease as it causes the loss of the supportive structure and eventually, tooth loss.
+Both gingivitis and periodontitis are bacterial diseases that are treated using specialized instruments that remove hardened plaque and tartar from the areas below the gum line.
+Using antibiotics, an antimicrobial rinse, or a laser, we can halt the disease’s progression.
+If more extensive treatment is needed, Dr. Ostrovsky will discuss surgical options.

-We know that your time is valuable.
-That’s why we offer a simplified office experience with online patient forms that you can complete prior to your appointment.
-You’ll spend less time in the waiting area, streamlining your initial visit.
-These forms help us better understand your background, allowing us to provide you with the most effective care possible.
-As always, please do not hesitate to contact us is you have any questions about patient forms or your appointment.
+We know that your time is valuable, which is why we offer a simplified office experience with online patient forms that you can complete prior to your appointment.
+This streamlines your initial visit as you will spend less time in the waiting area.
+Additionally, these forms help us to better understand your background and allow us to provide you the most effective care possible.
+Please do not hesitate to contact us if you have any questions about the patient forms or your appointment.